 I’m a paralegal, a writer, and an activist with a passion for protecting civil rights and ensuring access to justice.
-I’m currently a paralegal for the national ACLU’s Voting Rights Project where I defend the right to vote and fight against voter suppression of communities of color, low-income people and people with disabilities.
+I currently work at the ACLU’s Voting Rights Project where I defend the right to vote and fight back against voter suppression targeting people of color, low-income people, and people with disabilities.
 I also serve on the Montgomery County Committee Against Hate/Violence promoting cross-cultural, interfaith understanding and advising county leadership on how to address hate crimes and bias incidents targeting minority communities.
 My writing has been published in The Washington Post, The Mobile Press-Register, The Birmingham News, The Huntsville Times, and The Montgomery Advertiser.

 While at Georgetown, I did a year-long internship as a legal assistant in the Voting Section of the U.S. Department of Justice Civil Rights Division where I helped enforce federal laws protecting the right to vote and monitored federal compliance.
 Before joining DOJ, I interned at the Voting Rights Project of the Lawyers’ Committee for Civil Rights Under Law where I provided support in a lawsuit challenging Georgia’s redistricting laws for targeting African-American state representatives.
 I was also an intern for DC Mayor Muriel Bowser in the Mayor’s Office of Community Affairs serving the residents of the District of Columbia.